-- c\prev1 (Variable) Variable that holds the previous cell state of the first child node.
-The cell state should be a zero array or the output of the previous call of LSTM. - c\prev2 (Variable) Variable that holds the previous cell state of the second child node. - x1 (Variable) Variable that holds the incoming signal from the first child node.
-It must have the second dimension four times of that of the cell state, - x2 (Variable) Variable that holds the incoming signal from the second child node.
+- c\prev1 (Variable or numpy.ndarray or cupy.ndarray) Variable that holds the previous cell state of the first child node.
+The cell state should be a zero array or the output of the previous call of LSTM. - c\prev2 (Variable or numpy.ndarray or cupy.ndarray) Variable that holds the previous cell state of the second child node. - x1 (Variable or numpy.ndarray or cupy.ndarray) Variable that holds the sources of cell input, input gate, forget gate and output gate from the first child node.
+It must have the second dimension whose size is four times of that of the cell state.

+• x2 (Variable or numpy.ndarray or cupy.ndarray) - Variable that holds the input sources from the second child node.

-Two Variable objects c and h. c is the cell state. h indicates the outgoing signal.
+Returns Two Variable objects c and h. c is the cell state. h indicates the outgoing signal.